• Home

 Regulating the Room

+Teacher wellbeing continues to be a critical issue in recruitment and retention.
 National data from the Department for Education’s School Workforce in England report shows that only around 68% of teachers who qualified five years earlier are still teaching, meaning more than 30% leave the profession within their first five years.
-By giving new teachers practical tools to support their own wellbeing and that of their pupils, this programme can help more teachers stay in the classroom, build their confidence, and grow a thriving, stable workforce.
+By equipping teachers with accessible tools to look after themselves and support the emotional needs of their classes, this programme aims to improve workforce sustainability, build confidence, and increase job satisfaction.

-That’s why Regulating the Room exists — a six-week online programme for ITT students and Early Career Teachers that builds understanding of nervous system regulation, teacher wellbeing, and behaviour support through a trauma- and polyvagal-informed lens.This programme uses polyvagal theory and the escalation curve reimagined as a nervous system journey to help teachers track, understand, and influence their own regulation and that of their students.
-Supporting the journey with strategies and advice.
+That’s why Regulating the Room exists, a trauma- and polyvagal-informed six-week training and support package that deepens understanding of nervous system regulation, teacher wellbeing, and behaviour support.
+Using polyvagal theory and the escalation curve reimagined as a nervous system journey, teachers are guided to recognise, track and influence their own state as well as the regulation of pupils.
+Each session is supported by practical strategies, real-classroom application, and reflective discussion.

 Why This Matters